privacysandbox/privacy-sandbox-demos/services/home/docs/demos/bidding-and-auction.md

 - Expanding the log for the `SSP-X` auction will show the auction config for a B&A only auction.
 - Expanding the log for the `SSP-Y` auction will show the auction config for a mixed-mode auction.
 Within the mixed mode auction you will see two component auctions, one being an on-device auction and the other being a B&A auction.
+- Expanding the log for the `TLS SSP` will show four component auctions.
+  - On-device only with `SSP-A`
+  - B&A only with `SSP-X`
+  - On-device component of mixed mode with `SSP-Y`
+  - B&A component of mixed mode with `SSP-Y`

 ## **Implementation details**